flintlib/flint/doc/source/gr_sparse_vec.rst

 .. function:: void gr_sparse_vec_set_length(gr_sparse_vec_t vec, slong len, gr_ctx_t ctx)

     Set the nominal length of the vector *vec* to *len*.
-If *len* is smaller than the current length of *vec*, any entries whose column indices are at least *len* are truncated.
+If *len* is smaller than the current length of *vec*, any entries whose indices are at least *len* are truncated.
 That is, the number of nonzeros can change.

 .. function:: slong gr_sparse_vec_nnz(const gr_sparse_vec_t vec)